osg-htc/docs/docs/security/host-certs.md

 interface please see the [user guide maintained by the OIM development team](https://confluence.grid.iu.edu/pages/viewpage.action?pageId=3244064).

-Requesting Host Certificate for HTCondor-CE Using [Let's Encrypt](https://letsencrypt.org/)
+Requesting Host Certificate Using [Let's Encrypt](https://letsencrypt.org/)
 ---------------------------------------------------------------

 As an alternative to the above options, the Let's Encrypt software can be used to obtain host certificates.